A deformation of Borel equivariant homotopy: Introduction

 \subsection{Acknowledgements}

-This project was begun in May 2021 at an American Institute for Mathematics workshop \emph{Equivariant techniques in stable homotopy theory} and finalized during a SQuaRE at the American Institute for Mathematics.
+This project was begun in May 2021 at an American Institute of Mathematics workshop \emph{Equivariant techniques in stable homotopy theory} and finalized during a SQuaRE at the American Institute of Mathematics.
 The authors thank AIM for providing a supportive and mathematically rich environment.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace The second author was partially supported by the NSF grant DMS-2005476, and he completed part of this project as a visiting scholar at Northwestern University.
-The third author was supported by the NSF grant DMS-2204357.
-The fourth author was supported by the NSF grant DMS-1926686.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace The second author completed part of this project as a visiting scholar at Northwestern University.
+This material is based upon work supported by the U.S. National Science Foundation under award No. DMS-2005476, DMS-2204357, DMS-1926686, and DMS-2506564. \thinspace The fourth author was supported by ``the Fundamental Research Funds for the Central Universities'' No. 226-2025-00092 (China).
 The authors thank Andrew Senger, for generously sharing his computations of the $RO^{\spoke}(C_p)$-graded homotopy fixed-point spectral sequence of $E_{k(p-1)}$.
 The authors also benefited from conversations with Benjamin Antieau, Robert Burklund, Jeremy Hahn, Mike Hill, Max Johnson, and Noah Riggenbach.